uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

-Now connect the items model into the main.go by calling the models.Items{} inside the uadmin.Register.
+Now connect the Item model into the main.go by calling the models.Item{} inside the uadmin.Register.

 Copy this code below

 .. code-block:: go

-    models.Items{}, // put this code inside the func main()
+    models.Item{}, // put this code inside the func main()

 To the main.go